 Green Hill Solar will be one of the largest solar utilities in the UK, outputting up to 500 MW of power with a total area nearly as big as Heathrow airport.
 The Mears Ashby site alone covers around 1,000 acres, and the Grendon and Easton Maudit installation spreads across more than 770 acres.

 The 60-year, ‘temporary’ solar panel fields will connect into the National Grid substation in Grendon with smaller substations built within the scheme.
-A massive 500 MW battery storage development (BESS) is planned in Grendon, with a smaller site near Sywell.
+A massive 500 MW battery storage development (BESS) is planned in Grendon, with another BESS site near Sywell/Mears Ashby.

 The fields of rotating and/or fixed solar photovoltaic arrays up to 4.5m high will connect to the substation via underground cabling, passing through open land, roads and waterways.
 Households along possible cabling routes may have already received letters.
 The developers confirm there could be compulsory purchase of land to accommodate cable ducts: cable route search areas are bordered in orange on maps.